-- Properly approve and accurately enter obligations into the procurement and travel systems in the proper period. - Send valid requests to record manual obligations to ARC in a timely manner. - Review open obligation reports for completeness, accuracy, and validity. - Restrict customer agency access to Oracle, Discoverer, PRISM, webTA, and GovTrip to authorized individuals. - Approve and return relocation travel authorizations to RSB for processing in moveLINQ in a timely manner. - Communicate customer agency required levels of budget and spending controls to ARC. - Compare actual spending results to budgeted amounts.
+- Properly approve and accurately enter obligations into the procurement and travel systems in the proper period. - Send valid requests to record manual obligations to ARC in a timely manner. - Review open obligation reports for completeness, accuracy, and validity. - Review and approve listing of users with current Oracle, PRISM, IPP, webTA, and GovTrip access to ensure appropriateness. - Approve and return relocation travel authorizations to RSB for processing in moveLINQ in a timely manner. - Communicate Customer Agency required levels of budget and spending controls to ARC. - Compare actual spending results to budgeted amounts.

-- Inspected written procedures for the processing of obligations and determined that the procedures were formally documented for the processing of obligations. - Observed the validation tables in the PRISM system and noted that the system was configured to validate obligation document types and to ensure accuracy and completeness of the data interfaced from the PRISM system to the Oracle System. - Observed the PRISM Support Desk Staff monitoring the "Pending Financial Approval" and "Disapproved during Pending Financial Approval" reports and noted that the reports appeared to be monitored, backlogs were not building up, and an issue was noted at the time of observation but was investigated and resolved. - For a selection of manually entered obligations, inspected evidence of customer agency approval and determined that manually entered obligations were approved prior to being entered into Oracle by ARC Staff. - Observed the daily GovTrip interface and noted that approved travel authorizations interfaced into the Oracle system and recorded as an obligation. - For a selection of dates, inspected GovTrip to Oracle interface reconciliations and determined that daily reconciliations were performed to ensure that data from the GovTrip system interfaced to the Oracle System.
+- 1. Inspected written procedures for the processing of obligations and determined that the procedures were formally documented for the processing of obligations. - 2.
+Observed the validation tables in the PRISM system and noted that the system was configured to validate obligation document types and to ensure accuracy and completeness of the data interfaced from the PRISM system to the Oracle System. - 3.
+Observed the PRISM Support Desk Staff monitoring the "Pending Financial Approval" and "Disapproved during Pending Financial Approval" reports and noted that the reports appeared to be monitored, and backlogs were not building up. - 4.
+For a selection of manually entered obligations, inspected evidence of Customer Agency approval and determined that manually entered obligations were approved prior to being entered into Oracle by ARC Staff. - 5.
+Observed the daily GovTrip interface and noted that approved travel authorizations were interfaced into the Oracle system and recorded as an obligation. - 6.
+For a selection of dates, inspected GovTrip to Oracle interface reconciliations and determined that daily reconciliations were performed to ensure that data from the GovTrip system interfaced to the Oracle System.

-- Inspected screen prints from an ARC staff member entering travel vouchers into GovTrip and determined that the system required the travel vouchers to be routed to an approving official. - Inspected screen prints of an approving official attempt to enter and approve travel vouchers and determined that GovTrip prevented a user from both entering and approving travel vouchers. - Observed the daily moveLINQ interface and noted that approved relocation authorizations were interfaced into the Oracle system and recorded as an obligation. - For a selection of days inspect the reconciliation of authorization from moveLINQ to the Oracle System and determined that the interface activity was reconciled to ensure all approved authorizations were completely and accurately interfaced to the Oracle System. - For a selection of customer agencies inspected evidence and determined that for the year they specified their budget controls, they were input by CSB staff, and then reviewed by a supervisor for completeness and accuracy. - Observed an ARC staff member attempt to enter a transaction into Oracle with a document number that had already been entered into Oracle and noted that Oracle automatically rejected the entry of a duplicate document number.
+- 7. Observed an ARC staff member entering travel vouchers into GovTrip and determined that the system required the travel vouchers to be routed to an approving official. - 8.
+Observed an approving official attempt to enter and approve travel vouchers and determined that GovTrip prevented a user from both entering and approving travel vouchers. - 9.
+Observed the daily moveLINQ interface and noted that approved relocation authorizations were interfaced into the Oracle system and recorded as an obligation. - 10.
+For a selection of days, inspected the reconciliation of authorization from moveLINQ to the Oracle System and determined that the interface activity was reconciled to ensure all approved authorizations were completely and accurately interfaced to the Oracle System. - 11.
+For a selection of Customer Agencies, inspected evidence and determined that for the year they specified their budget controls, they were input by CSB staff, and then reviewed by a supervisor for completeness and accuracy. - 12.
+Observed an ARC staff member attempt to enter a transaction into Oracle with a document number that had already been entered into Oracle and noted that Oracle automatically rejected the entry of a duplicate document number.